ThomasBleijendaal/RapidCMS/README.md

 2. Attach it to a collection using `collection.SetRepository<YourRepo>()`.

 When you want to support Relations, override these four virtual methods: `GetAllRelatedAsync`, `GetAllNonRelatedAsync`, `AddAsync`, and `RemoveAsync`.

+When you want to support Reordering, override `ReorderAsync`.

 ### Some best practices (not exhaustive)